-AvMed, Inc.

-P.O.
-Box 569008

-Miami, Florida 33256
+AvMed, Inc. P.O.
+Box 569008 Miami, Florida 33256

-Or amail us at members@a

 Or email us at: members@avmed.org

 You must submit your claim to us within one year of the date you received the service, item, or drug.

 Contact AvMed's Member Engagement Center if you have any questions (phone numbers are printed on the back cover of this booklet).
 If you don't know what you should have paid, or you receive bills and you don't know what to do about those bills, we can help.
 You can also call if you want to give us more information about a request for payment you have already sent to us.